Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 • Expertise in spinal anatomy and nerve-related pain

-• Access to advanced treatment options including minimally invasive surgery
+• Access to minimally invasive and advanced surgical options

 • Collaboration with physiotherapists and pain specialists

-Early evaluation can help prevent worsening symptoms and guide you toward effective treatments such as physiotherapy, medication, or surgical intervention.
+Early evaluation helps prevent worsening symptoms and guides you toward effective treatment options.

 What is the recovery period for successful non-operative treatment?

-Most patients improve within 6 to 12 weeks with conservative care, including physiotherapy, medications, and activity modification.
-Physical therapy focuses on core strengthening, flexibility, and posture correction.
+Most patients improve within 6 to 12 weeks with conservative care.
+Physiotherapy focuses on core strengthening, flexibility, posture correction, and nerve mobilisation.
+Medications and activity modification help reduce inflammation and allow the nerve to recover.

 When is surgery recommended?